mjordan/ocr_rest/README.md

 If either array is defined, the server responds to all requests that fail the authorization with a 403 HTTP response code.

+# To do

+* More, better error detection and handling.
+* Add deletion of OCR output to DELETE requests.